MetaCell/c-elegans-app/applications/visualizer/backend/README.md

 ├── openapi
 │   └── openapi.json         # The openapi.json generated from the routes defined in "api.py"
 ├── populate-db.bash         # the script to populate the DB
-└── visualizer
+├── tests/**            # The directory that contains the tests └── visualizer
     ├── asgi.py
     ├── models.py